Common Crimes Under Texas Domestic Violence Laws

 Family violence can include different criminal actions, such as:

-• Assault (simple assault): Intentionally or knowingly causing bodily injury to another or threatening imminent harm.
+- Assault (simple assault): Intentionally or knowingly causing bodily injury to another or threatening imminent harm.
 Actions can include hitting, slapping, pushing, restraining someone against their will, any unwanted offensive or provocative contact, or intimidation.
 This is typically charged as a Class A misdemeanor.

 The Complications of Family Violence Accusations

 Family violence cases can frequently devolve into “she said/he said” situations.
-Exaggerations, misrepresentations, and outright lies can form the basis of a family violence accusation.
+Exaggerations, misrepresentations, and outright lies can form the basis of a domestic violence accusation.
 These typically occur in cases where intimate relationships have broken down, such as in divorce, custody disputes, and other emotionally charged conflicts.

 Often, no witnesses to the alleged abuse are available, and physical evidence is limited or nonexistent.
 In Texas, law enforcement officers responding to a domestic disturbance call are not automatically required to make an arrest.
 However, they can arrest someone if they have probable cause to believe an offense has been committed.